Outlook 2010 IMAP Notification Alert

 account selected

-Now scroll down the list of actions and enable display a Desktop Alert and play a sound (to select different sound for IMAP account).
+Now scroll down the list of actions and enable display a Desktop Alert and play a sound (to select a different sound for IMAP account).

 display noti and sound